What is WordPress?

-To get you started though, I have included a list of free plugins I recommend for beginners, based on the essential features every WordPress website should have, such as security and performance optimization.
+To get you started though, I have included a list of free plugins I recommend for beginners, based on the essential features every WordPress website should have, such as security and performance optimisation.

 No matter what kind of site you are running, there are a few specific plugins I recommend you install.
 The list of plugins below is the same plugins I usually install on my own sites and some of my web design clients.

-- Optimizes your WordPress posts and pages using keywords and meta descriptions
+- Optimises your WordPress posts and pages using keywords and meta descriptions

-- See how well your content is currently optimized, and make improvements easily
+- See how well your content is currently optimised, and make improvements easily

 - Improve your content’s readability with simple tips